GaloisInc/mctrace/docs/README-release.md

 Features and Limitations of This Demonstration
 ----------------------------------------------

-This demonstration includes a small collection of statically-linked PowerPC binaries and a selection of probes that can be used to instrument them.
+In addition to our own example programs, this demonstration includes a small collection of statically-linked PowerPC and `x86_64` binaries from the `coreutils` distribution and a selection of probes that can be used to instrument them.
 The current demonstration has the following
 limitations:

  - At this time, MCTrace supports only statically-linked input binaries.
- - The binaries run in Linux userspace.
+ - The binaries run in Linux userspace for their respective architectures.
 Future work will involve supporting "bare-metal" PowerPC programs.
  - The only DTrace built-in variable currently supported is `timestamp`.
    Future work will include support for `ucaller`, a `copy` subroutine, and an *explicit* send action for writing data to a platform-specific